 The Courier’s coverage ranges from campus and community news, to feature profiles, reports on the Capilano Blues, opinion pieces and everything else in between.

 All students of CapU are encouraged to join the Courier’s rotating group of contributors.
-No experience necessary.
+No experience is necessary, although all submissions are subject to editing for brevity and content.

 The Courier’s group of editors, hired every summer prior to the fall semester, will provide training and editing to any student interested in contributing.
 All articles written for the Courier are paid.